S. Vijayadharani

-S Vijayadharani is an Indian politician and incumbent member of the Tamil Nadu Legislative Assembly from the Vilavancode constituency.
-She represents the Indian National Congress party.
-She is great-granddaughter of eminent Tamil poet and social reformer, late Kavimani Desigavinayagam Pillai.
+S. Vijayadharani is an Indian politician representing Bharatiya Janata Party.

+She was a former member of the Tamil Nadu Legislative Assembly from the Vilavancode constituency elected from the Indian National Congress party.

 Personal life

 S. Vijayadharani has a son and a daughter.
 Her daughter, Dr. Abrami Kennedy studied medicine and works as an MD at a private medical college in Chennai.
 She married Dr. Deepak Rajadurai in February 2019.
+She is great-grand daughter of Tamil poet and social reformer, late Kavimani Desigavinayagam Pillai.